volkerdoerr/gmd/README.md

 ## Tooling

 [xml2gmd](https://www.to-be-implemeted.com) wird vom Konvertierungsjob [converter.yml](.github/workflows/converter.yml) aufgerufen, der immer dann automatisch gestartet wird, wenn Änderungen im Eingabeverzeichnis [input](input) vorgenommen wurden.
-Die resultierenden Dateien werden auf die [Github-Seiten dieses Repositorys](https://volkerdoerr.github.io/gmd/) hochgeladen und für Releases auch in das Ausgabeverzeichnis [output](output) gepusht. ⸾ _The xml2gmd tool is called by the conversion job converter.yml, which is started automatically whenever changes are made in the input directory.
-The resulting files are uploaded onto the github pages of this repository and for releases also pushed into the output directory._
+Die resultierenden Dateien werden automatisch auf die [Github-Seiten dieses Repositorys](https://volkerdoerr.github.io/gmd/) hochgeladen und auch in das Ausgabeverzeichnis [output](output) gepusht. ⸾ _The xml2gmd tool is called by the conversion job converter.yml, which is started automatically whenever changes are made in the input directory.
+The resulting files are uploaded automatically to the github pages of this repository and also pushed into the output directory._

 ---